bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Writing models and properties help
 ''''''''''''''''''''''''''''''''''

-Bokeh's model includes a system to provide documentation about individual properties within the source code.
-You can add text to any property type by passing a ``help`` argument.
+Bokeh's models use a custom system to provide documentation about individual properties directly in the source code.
+You can add this kind of text to any property type by including a ``help`` argument.

 Any string passed as a ``help`` argument can be formatted using reStructuredText_ (ReST).